-While holding respirator in place, take both straps in your other hand and pull over your head.
-Adjust the top strap so that it is high on the back of your head and then position the bottom strap around your neck below the ears.
+While holding the respirator in place, pull the top strap over your head so it rests high on the back of your head and above your ears.
+Next, pull the bottom strap over your head and place it around your neck just below your ears.
 Untwist the straps.